naushad3210/bookstore/README.md

 ## NOTE
 1) server port can be changed in the application properties file in resource folder.
 Presently 9000 is set.
 2) Java 8 should be installed
+3) Embedded database H2 is used.
+So, no need to configure the db.